Updated: Apr 30

-Thanks for taking the time to read today's blog post in this series of posts we talk about trade and investment psychology and how to think different from the crowd.
-Links are provided through out to give you more knowledge of what happened.
+Thanks for taking the time to read today's blog post.
+In this series of posts we talk about trade and investment psychology and how to think different from the crowd.
 Links have been provided for back story and further our readers understanding of how markets work.
-Please be sure to read the disclaimer on our site before moving forward, subscribe to our blog and follow us on social media (FaceBook, Instagram, or twitter)!
+Please be sure to read the disclaimer on our site before moving forward.
+Also, subscribe to our blog and follow us on social media (FaceBook, Instagram, or twitter)!

 Why does technical analysis do such a great job in understanding markets?

 Because after all, it's just human behavior.
 Even the Large Hedge Fund or Wall Street Firm that created an Algorithm to front run your GameStop trades based off of Robin Hood Data?
 Yup, that's based off of human design!

 I'm sure by now, you're wondering well what the hell does that have to do with GameStop!?!?
 Human behavior is represented throughout history in variety of ways and if we look back we can see that patterns repeat.
 That's why we use fibonacci patterns, technical patterns and other tools to determine potential entries and exits into markets.
 Second, when we look at charts and price we can see when buyers are coming into the stock and when we should be selling - with the help of the noisy media and other market participants.